eching11/pomodoro/README.md

 Set up (First time)
 1) Install virtualenv
-2) Activate virtualenv: workon nameofenv
+2) Create and activate a new virtualenv
 3) Inside your new a virtual environment, install latest versions of Python3 and Django
 4) Clone this repo to a directory of your choice (i.e. Documents/)
 5) cd into the repo